sanketmadane99/Power-BI---Sales-Report/README.md

 Click on elements to filter other visualizations based on your selection.
 Use the drill-down feature to explore data at a deeper level.

-Data Sources
+## Data Sources
-The sales data used in this dashboard is sourced from [insert data sources].
-It is updated [insert frequency] to provide up-to-date insights.
+The sales data used in this dashboard is sourced from [Link-https://docs.google.com/spreadsheets/d/1hH-5QVDV2iljBiTySlAPW6kONFHZuS8j/edit#gid=964962924].

-Support
+## Support
-If you encounter any issues or have questions about the dashboard, please contact [insert contact information].
+If you encounter any issues or have questions about the dashboard, please Email [sanketmadane99@gmail.com].

-Feedback
+## Feedback
 We value your feedback!
-If you have any suggestions for improving the dashboard or adding new features, please let us know [insert feedback mechanism].
+If you have any suggestions for improving the dashboard or adding new features, please let us know [sanketmadane99@gmail.com].

-Credits
+## Credits
 This dashboard was created using Power BI.
-Icons provided by [insert icon source].
-Data visualizations inspired by [insert inspiration sources].